 I have worked in publishing, editing written works, coordinating publishing projects, and managing websites for more than twenty years.
 I love to write and edit and truly enjoy the projects I receive from publishers, businesses, and individuals.
 It’s wonderful to be able to serve a variety of clients and develop relationships with each of them.

 My desire to be involved in publishing began at an early age.
 I served as editor of my fifth-grade yearbook, editor-in-chief of my high school newspaper, managing editor of my college newspaper, and then managing editor at Templeton Press before becoming a freelancer.

-For the last eight years, I have worked on a wide range of projects as a freelancer.
+For the last nine years, I have worked on a wide range of projects as a freelancer.
 I have written hundreds of articles on health and medicine for a national website.
 I have copyedited numerous trade books, academic journals and books, and textbooks and their affiliate products.
 I have also managed several large-scale permissions projects, ghostwritten books, and completed writing and editing projects for female entrepreneurs.

 At Templeton Press, I created book contracts, wrote grants, attended international rights fairs and academic conferences, and managed rights and permissions in addition to working on more than ninety books and several websites.